pushpamala/arcade-game/README.md

 Your **README.md** file should be updated with instructions on both how to 1.
 Run and 2.
 Play your arcade game.

 For detailed instructions on how to get started, check out this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).

+## How to run the game locally
+Open the index.html in a browser and follow the instructions below

 ## How to play the game
 In this game you have a Player and Enemies (bugs).
 The goal of the player is to reach the water, without colliding into any one of the enemies.